-0 OFF Stops the engine and shuts off the electrical system.
-RUN Allows the engine to run and powers the electrical system.
-(2) START Cranks the engine for starting.
+OFF Stops the engine and shuts off the electrica system.
+Stops the engine and shuts off the electrical system.
+RUN Allows the engine to run and powers the electrical system. $\textcircled{\ }$ START Cranks the engine for starting.

 NOTE: Never leave the ignition switch in the RUN position with the engine stopped-this drains the battery.